margaretgorguissian/margaretgorguissian.github.io/_posts/2017-8-11-Breaking-Bad.md

 The birth chart urls are formatted like so:

-`generic url blah blah/MONTH=integer & DAY=integer & YEAR=integer & HOUR=integer & MINUTE=integer
+`generic url blah blah/MONTH=integer & DAY=integer & YEAR=integer & HOUR=integer
- & AMPM=string & TOWN=string & COUNTRY=string & STATE=string/some more url blah blah`
+ & MINUTE=integer & AMPM=string & TOWN=string & COUNTRY=string & STATE=string/
+ some more url blah blah`

 which lends itself very nicely for me writing a little program to insert whatever I want into the url and then accessing the birth chart.
 I have successfully done that in my program.
 However, it gets a little messy when I want to filter out JUST the birthchart information.
 I'm currently using Beautiful Soup to parse the page.
 Here's what the meat of the page looks like, for my birth chart:

 ```html
 <h4 style="text-align:center">